xa888s/racoon-bazaar/Diagrams/DesignDocument.md

 The purpose for Racoon Bazaar is to have a platform for students to buy and sell their textbooks they no longer need

 ## Design Considerations
-The system is designed to be used by SFU students, who we can assume are more well-versed with dealing with online platforms such as this.
+The system is designed to be used by university students, who we can assume are more well-versed with dealing with online platforms such as this when compared the greater population.

 ## Archectural Strategies